ScaleHost

 Snapshots and one-click rollback

 Your world save, plugins, and settings get snapshotted automatically on every boot and at scheduled intervals.
-If a wipe goes sideways or a plugin update breaks something, you roll back in about ten seconds.
+If a wipe goes sideways or a plugin update breaks something, you roll back in under a minute.

 ~10sto roll back to any prior snapshot